bingeli1212/nitrile-preview/doc/DOC-diagram.md

 When the starting and ending node is the same, then the 'edge' command is to draw a loop.
 This loop is shown in the shape of a cubic Bezier curve.
-There are two configuration parameters that is to control the appearance of this cubic Bezier curve: 'protrude' and 'span'.
-The 'protrude' parameter determines the distance of the two control points of the Bezier curve away from the surface of the node; it is an integer expressing the number of unit length and the default value is
+There are three configuration parameters that is to control the appearance of this cubic Bezier curve: 'abr', 'protrude' and 'span'.
-1. The 'span' parameter expresses the number of degrees of a central angle formed by the two control points and the origin of the node.
-The default value is 45.
+The 'protrude' parameter determines the distance of the two control points of the Bezier curve away from the surface of the node; it is an integer expressing the number of unit length and the default value is '1'.
+The 'span' parameter expresses the number of degrees of a central angle formed by the two control points and the origin of the node.
+The 'abr' expresses the direction of the middle line bisecting the central angle; if 'abr' is set to zero and 'span' is set to '30' then the central angle is -15 to 15; if 'abr' is set to '90' and 'span' is set to '30' then the central angle is from 90-15 to 90+15.
+The default value for 'span' 45.
 The wider this angle is, the fatter the loop will appear to be.

 Thus, the following example would have drawn a curved edge that is to